Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Methodology

 \subsection{Cross-session Client-contextual Assessment}

-Existing research using client information with LLMs for mental health assessment, particularly for depression and PTSD, shows promising results~\citep{11,23,28}.
+Existing research using client information with LLMs for psychological assessment, particularly for depression and PTSD, shows promising results~\citep{11,23,28}.
 However, these studies typically focus on specific symptoms and lack broad coverage of psychological conditions and transparency in interpreting scale results, which may erode trust among clinicians and clients, limiting clinical applications~\citep{martin-rouas-2024-voice}.

 To address these gaps, we introduce a two-stage prompt scheme that populates information from clinical interviews to fill psychometric tests by making the best of LLMs' capability in natural language understanding~\citep{zhao2023survey, hua2024applying}.
-It's applicable to various psychometric tests, specifically designed to provide interpretable psychological assessments.
-Without sacrificing generality, in this work we utilize the Symptom Checklist-90 (SCL-90)~\citep{derogatis2010symptom}, a widely used and comprehensive psychometric test for screening psychological symptoms.
+It is applicable to various psychometric tests and specifically designed to provide interpretable psychological assessments.
+Without sacrificing generality, in this work we utilize a widely used and comprehensive psychometric test for screening psychological symptoms.

-\paragraph{Items-Aware Reasoning.} This stage aims to generate detailed reasoning for psychometric test items using LLMs, leveraging client information.
-Here, the items of the SCL-90 represent psychological symptoms.
-It correlates specific client information with the corresponding symptoms and items from the SCL-90, determining their presence and providing an interpretation.
-Given an out-of-the-box LLM~\citep{dubey2024llama3herdmodels, yang2024qwen2technicalreport, jiang2024mixtralexperts} able to follow instructions, we first curate a prompt to steer the LLM to extract information from interviews to structured psychometric tests with thought augmentations.
-Inspired by a recent work \citet{schulhoff2024promptreportsystematicsurvey}, our prompt design integrates several components: a psychologist role, denoted by $r^{\text{(pi)}}$, skilled at recognizing symptoms, the SCL-90 as additional information $\sT$, output formatting $o^{\text{(pi)}}$, and specific directives $d^{\text{(pi)}}$.
-Based on these, we can define psychometric interpretation prompt $p^{\text{(pi)}}$ as follows: